ShieldOrder/proposal-disclosure-schema/templates/minimal.md

 # Proposal Disclosure Schema (Minimal)

 This template is opt-in.
-It is intended to improve legibility, not to enforce compliance.
+It is intended to improve clarity and verification, not to enforce compliance.
+This disclosure template is voluntary and descriptive.
+Completing this template does not imply approval, compliance, or endorsement.
+The template is intended to improve clarity and reduce ambiguity for reviewers and observers.
+Omission or variation does not constitute deficiency.

 ## 1. One-line Summary
 What are you building or delivering.